eclipsesource/tabris-js/doc/layout.md

 Defines the position of the widget's edge.
 Accepted values:

-- *offset*: the distance from the parent's opposing edge in device independent pixels
+- *offset*: The distance from the parent's opposing edge in device independent pixels.
+Must not be negative.
 - *widget*: attach this edge to the given sibling's opposing edge
 - *percentage*: the distance from the parent's opposing edge in percent of the parent's width
 - \[*percentage*, *offset*\]: the distance from the parent's opposing edge in percent of the parent's width plus a fixed offset in pixels